 Some owners do not like the brass ones as they can leave some mark (depending on your flooring).
 You can replace brass castors with rubber ones easily (trading looks for ease of moving).

 If at all you decide to attach casters to your piano, you will need to get in touch with your dealer or manufacturer to check if the casters can indeed be attached to your piano model.

 Once you get the nod, you can get the casters attached to your piano.

 Since pianos are heavy instruments, it is quite possible that their weight may cause markings or indentations on the floor.

 Of course, you definitely don’t want this to happen so you can take care of this problem by placing caster cups below each caster.

 You can place the caster cups once you have decided where you want to place your piano.
 This will ensure that the floor remains safe from any indentations or markings.
 Caster wheels can be made from a variety of materials but piano caster cups are normally made of wood or plastic.

 Here’s a video that shows How to Buy Piano Caster Cups

-You can choose from lucite or hardwood caster cups to provide an elegant touch to your piano, in addition to providing protection for your hardwood floors, carpet or rugs.
+You can choose from lucite or hardwood caster wheels to provide an elegant touch to your piano, in addition to providing protection for your hardwood floors, carpet or rugs.

 Choices of piano caster cups include: